Our Simple 9-Step Estate Planning Checklist from The Postage for 2021

 - Funeral arrangements – how you want people to commemorate your life

-We encourage you to make these plans so your loved ones don’t have to, as they should focus on mourning your loss.
+We encourage you to make these plans so your loved ones don’t have to, so they can simply focus on mourning your loss.

 6. Plan Your Funeral

 It’s not morbid to make these plans yourself.
-Think of it as one last shindig on your terms, so you get to decide what happens at your funeral.
+Think of it as one last event on your terms, so you get to decide what happens at your funeral.

 - The type of event – church, secular, memorial, wake, celebration